gecio/gecio.github.io/docs/_imke/k8sapplications/externaldnsanddesignate/index.en.md

 By completing this guide you've accomplished the following:

-* Learn what External-DNS is and how to install it
+* Learn what ExternalDNS is and how to install it
-* Configured External-DNS with Helm to use Designate
+* Configured ExternalDNS with Helm to use Designate
 * Created a deployment with nginx and test your connectivity

 Congratulations!
 You now know all required steps to control your DNS resources in Kubernetes!